 This collection of monographs, pamphlets, broadsides, government documents, and ephemera includes 16 cross-searchable components.

-Slavery and Anti-Slavery: A Transnational Archive includes collections on the transatlantic slave trade, the global movement for the abolition of slavery, the legal, personal, and economic aspects of the slavery system, and the dynamics of emancipation in the U.S. as well as in Latin America, the Caribbean, and other regions.
-It consists of books, serials, manuscript collections, supreme court records and briefs, reference articles, and encyclopedias.
-The database is in four parts: Part I: Debates over Slavery and Abolition; Part II: Slave Trade in the Atlantic World; Part III: The Institution of Slavery and Part IV: The Age of Emancipation.
+Includes collections on the transatlantic slave trade, the global movement for the abolition of slavery, the legal, personal, and economic aspects of the slavery system, and the dynamics of emancipation in the U.S. as well as in Latin America, the Caribbean, and other regions.

 Eighteenth Century Collections Online (ECCO) is a digitized library representing most of the significant English- and foreign-language texts published in Great Britain and the colonies during the eighteenth century.
 Subject access to this collection is provided by the British Library’s online English Short Title Catalogue.

 State Papers Online is a collection of historical materials on early modern Britain & Europe across a wide range of government concerns.
 It includes correspondence, reports, memoranda, and parliamentary drafts from ambassadors, civil servants, and provincial administrators from 1509-1782.
-It includes the following:

 Part I: The Tudors, 1509-1603: State Papers Domestic